Scotland in the modern era: Postwar politics

 In this period the Labour Party usually won most Scottish parliamentary seats, losing this dominance briefly to the Unionists in the 1950s.
 Support in Scotland was critical to Labour's overall electoral fortunes as without Scottish MPs it would have gained only three UK electoral victories in the 20th century (1945, 1966 and 1997).
 The number of Scottish seats represented by Unionists (known as Conservatives from 1965 onwards) went into steady decline from 1959 onwards, until it fell to zero in 1997.
 The Scottish National Party gained its first seat at Westminster in 1945 and became a party of national prominence during the 1970s, achieving 11 MPs in 1974.
 However, a referendum on devolution in 1979 was unsuccessful as it did not achieve the support of 40 per cent of the electorate (despite a small majority of those who voted supporting the proposal) and the SNP went into electoral decline during the 1980s.
 The introduction in 1989 by the Thatcher-led Conservative government of the Community Charge (widely known as the Poll Tax), one year before the rest of the United Kingdom, contributed to a growing movement for a return to direct Scottish control over domestic affairs.

 On 11 September 1997, the 700th anniversary of Battle of Stirling Bridge, the Blair-led Labour government again held a referendum on the issue of devolution.
 A positive outcome led to the establishment of a devolved Scottish Parliament in 1999.
 The new Scottish Parliament Building, adjacent to Holyrood House in Edinburgh, opened in 2004.
 The SNP won half of the Scottish vote with 50.0% in the 2015 UK General Election.
 Its best ever electoral result, eclipsing their previous 1970s peak in Westminster elections, the SNP also had success in the Scottish Parliamentary elections with their system of mixed member proportional representation.
-It became the official opposition in 1999, a minority government in 2007, a majority government from 2011 and a second minority government in 2016.
+It became the official opposition in 1999, a minority government in 2007, a majority government from 2011 and subsequent minority governments in 2016, 2021 and 2026.

+As a result of devolution, Scotland has developed its own international network, with Scottish Government offices in locations including Beijing, Berlin, Brussels, London, Paris and Washington D.C..
+The majority of international relations and diplomatic trade missions associated with the Scottish Government are conducted by the first minister or relevant cabinet secretary, such as the Cabinet Secretary for the Constitution, External Affairs and Culture.
+Additionally, Scotland has sole representation in intergovernmental organisations including the British-Irish Council, and until leaving the European Union in 2016, the Conference of European Regional Legislative Assemblies.
+A delegation from Scotland attended the Nordic Council for the first time in November 2022, whilst a delegation attended a meeting of the Arctic Circle in October 2022. with calls for Scotland to be granted observer status on the Nordic Council.
+The role and strength of Scotland's government and parliament has been described as one of the most powerful devolved legislatures in the world.